Assets

 Victory, however, is more than hitting a TPS headline.
 It's about reliable decentralization, clear MEV policies, governable state development, and a production network that stays in performance under real application load.
 If Monad is able to surmount those hurdles, it will give teams an unusual pairing: exchange-level latency with EVM closeness.

-When new networks launch, controlling keys and contract interactions matters.
-Manage EVM assets and swap safely with Atomic Wallet.
+With Monad now live on mainnet, controlling your keys and contract interactions matters more than ever.
+Manage EVM assets and swap safely with Atomic Wallet